Ninjanaut/TSQL-data-migrator/README.md

 A procedure that allows you to easily copy tables data from one database to another.

 ### Procedure
-* Automatically determines the order of dependencies between tables, so there is no need to recreate foreign keys.
+* Determines the order of dependencies between tables, so there is no need to recreate foreign keys.
+* Does not recreate the target tables, so the structure and permissions will not change.
+* Handles computed columns.
 * Supports usage of linked server for the source database.
-* Does not recreate the target tables, so the structure and permissions will not change.
+* Uses TABLOCK on an insert for source and target table for better performance.
 * Correctly reseeds tables even for newly created tables.
-* Checks whether the source and target tables exists.
-* Checks whether the structure of the source and target tables matches.
+* Checks whether the source and target tables exists and their structure matches.
-  * The differences are displayed in the query window.
+  * The structure differences will display in the query window.
 * Input parameters are guarded with QUOTENAME function to prevent SQL injection.
-* Can handle computed columns.
-* Under the MIT license you can use this code for commercial use.
+* You can use this code for commercial use.

 ### Solution
 * Contains two projects